 How it works

-The PCHE has a complex fl ow pattern chemically etched on fl at sheets of material.
-This flow pattern is optimized for each specific customer duty to give the required thermal and hydraulic characteristics.
-Each flow circuit plate pattern can be different giving the possibility of asymmetric flows and optimized 2-phase behavior.
-The individual plates are then stacked into a block and diffusion bonded, in a state-of-the art furnace, at high temperature and pressure.
-Multiple blocks can be welded together to create the required thermal capacity or HTA (heat transfer area).
+The printed circuit heat exchanger design has a complex flow pattern chemically etched on flat sheets of material.
+This flow pattern is optimized for each specific customer duty to provide the required thermal and hydraulic characteristics.
+Each flow circuit plate pattern can be different, giving the possibility of asymmetric flows and optimized 2-phase behaviour.
+The individual plates are then stacked into a block and diffusion bonded in a state-of-the art furnace at high temperature and pressure.
+Multiple blocks can be welded together to create the required thermal capacity or heat transfer area.
 Inlet and outlet flow manifolds, customer connections and (if required) connections for drain, ventilation or cleaning are welded onto the completed core to finalize the heat exchanger.
-Design pressures of up to 650 barG (9,430 psiG) in 316L SST are achievable with this confi guration.
+Design pressures of up to 1000 barg (14,500 psiG) in 316L SST are achievable with this configuration.
 Heat transfer surface areas are tailored based on requirements.